verrazzano/docs/content/en/docs/setup/install/mc-install/multicluster.md

 ### Cluster label selection

 You can provide a label selector in the Verrazzano resource.
 The label selector is used to determine which clusters created in Rancher will be automatically registered by Verrazzano.
-If Argo CD is [enabled on the admin cluster]({{< relref "/docs/setup/install/mc-install/register-argocd#enable-argo-cd" >}}), all synchronized Rancher clusters also will be automatically registered in Argo CD.
+If you have enabled Argo CD on the admin cluster, then any managed clusters [registered during Verrazzano multicluster set up]({{< relref "/docs/setup/install/mc-install/multicluster#register-the-managed-cluster" >}}) are automatically registered in Argo CD.

 #### Verrazzano configuration for cluster label selection